aniruhil/mpa5830/testing-R.md

 4

-What about loading uop some data and generating some plots?
+What about loading up some data and generating some plots?

 ```R
 library(tidyverse)